Status of Bills (5/17/25)

 SB 25 (Kolkhorst) / HB 25 (Hull): Requires nutrition education for medical students and continuing education for doctors, food labeling for foods including harmful additives/dyes, and prohibits schools from taking away PE as punishment.

-STATUS: Passed Senate, Passed House Committee
+STATUS: Passed Senate, Passed House Committee and in Calendars (4/28)

-STATUS: Passed Senate, Passed House Committee
+STATUS: Passed Senate, Passed House Committee (but only as a soda ban - 5/1)

 HB 26 (Hull): House Bill 26, as amended on April 22, 2025, permits Medicaid managed care organizations in Texas to offer nutrition counseling and instruction services as alternatives to certain state Medicaid plan services.
 These alternative services must be medically appropriate, cost-effective (and cost-neutral) and evidence-based, and are subject to approval by the state Medicaid managed care advisory committee.